TonicAI/textual/docs/source/redact/redacting_xml.rst

 Redact XML data
 ================
-To redact sensitive information from XML, pass the XML document string to the `redact_xml` method:
+To redact sensitive information from XML, pass the XML document string to the `redact_xml` method.

+Like other SDK functions that modify data the `redact_html` allows you to configure how different entity types are treated.
+You can learn more about the common parameters:

+* generator_default
+* generator_config
+* label_allow_lists
+* label_block_lists

+by reading :ref:`redact-config`.

 .. code-block:: python